 What is Twitter Advanced Search?

-With over 321 million monthly active users, Twitter has become a large pool of data and getting your required information from such a vast source can be difficult and at often times, tricky.
+With over 321 million monthly active users, Twitter has become a large pool of data, and getting your required information from such a vast source can be difficult and often tricky.
 Twitter Advanced Search can be your option.

 I think we all have a basic understanding of how Twitter Advanced Search works.
-You input any word or phrase to be looked up and the search algorithm tries to match it up against the data such as tweets on Twitter’s servers and provide you with the results.
+You input any word or phrase to be looked-up, and the advanced search algorithm tries to match it up against the data such as tweets on Twitter’s servers and provide you with the results.
 Simple right?

-What if you wish to find a more specific set of information or a particular tweet?
+What if you wish to find a more specific dataset or a particular tweet?

-It allows you to set up specific search terms for specific time periods and with the option of setting user specific search metrics.
+It allows you to set up specific search terms for distinct time periods, and with the option of setting user-specific search metrics.
 Look at the image below to get a better understanding of the Twitter Advanced search option.

 How to use the Twitter Advanced Search option?

 Using Twitter’s Advanced search option is simple.
-These are the steps which you can refer to for performing any advanced search on Twitter.
+These are the steps that you can refer to for performing any advanced search on Twitter data.

 - Log in to Twitter.

 - Click on the search bar and enter your query.